Top 10 Megadrive Games

 Streets of Rage 2 Megadrive urban combat scene

-Yuzo Koshiro’s soundtrack deserves recognition as one of gaming’s greatest musical achievements.
-Tracks like “Go Straight” and “Dreamer” capture the urban atmosphere perfectly while showcasing compositions that pushed the Megadrive’s audio capabilities beyond their apparent limits.
-The music doesn’t just accompany the action – it elevates every moment.
+Yuzo Koshiro’s masterful soundtrack deserves recognition as one of gaming’s greatest musical achievements, with legendary tracks like “Go Straight” and “Dreamer” that capture the urban atmosphere perfectly while showing off compositions that pushed the Megadrive’s audio way beyond what seemed possible.

 Genre: Platformer | Developer: Sega